GLAM-Workbench/glam-workbench.github.io/docs/trove-journals.md

 + `title` – the title of the journal
 + `trove_id` – the 'nla.obj' part of the fulltext_url, a unique identifier for the digital journal
 + `trove_url` – url of the journal's metadata record in Trove
++ `nla_digitised` – True/False indicates whether the journal is identified as being digitised by the NLA
 + `issues` – the number of available issues
 + `issues_with_text` – the number of issues that OCRd text could be downloaded from
 + `directory` – the directory in which the files from this journal have been saved (relative to the output directory)

 ### OCRd text from Trove digitised journals
-Harvested: 25 August 2019
+Harvested: 12 July 2020

 Using the notebook above I harvested metadata and OCRd text from Trove's digitised journals.

-+ 719 journals had OCRd text available for download
+* 397 journals had OCRd text available for download
-+ OCRd text was downloaded from 33,035 journal issues
+* OCRd text was downloaded from 26,234 journal issues
-+ About 8gb of text was downloaded
+* About 6gb of text was downloaded

 The complete collection of text files for all the journals can be [browsed here](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals-with-text.md) and downloaded [using this repository on CloudStor](https://cloudstor.aarnet.edu.au/plus/s/QOmnqpGQCNCSC2h).